 How to part exchange a car on finance – the ultimate guide

-With 80% of new cars on the road bought through PCP financing, it’s key to find out what your options are once you’re ready for a new car.
+However, ‘leasing’ a car works like renting a property.
+The monthly payments are for using the car, but don’t ever contribute to ownership.
+When we talk about ‘financing’ in this guide, we mean Personal Contract Purchase (PCP) agreements and Hire Purchase (HP) agreements.
+With 80% of new cars on the road bought through PCP financing, it’s vital to find out what your options are, once you’re ready for a new car.
 This could mean choosing between an outright purchase, a part exchange against your next car, or simply walking away once your contract is fulfilled.

-Can you part exchange a car on finance?
+Are you allowed to part exchange a car on finance?

 How does part exchanging a car on finance work?